 Student Day Event

 In November the Student Day Event took place.
-Early in the morning the students were welcomed with coffee and delicious pastries.
-You could see that they were excited and were curious what this day would bring.
+Early in the morning the students were welcomed with coffee and tea.

 The morning ended with a spectacular movie in the DAF Experience.
 The DAF Experience is a great location where the students got a nourishing lunch, in order to be completely energized for the afternoon program.

 It was time for the assignment.
-The students needed to come up with an answer to the question: ‘How should DAF enter into the future with a view to less C02 and electrical driving?’
+The students needed to come up with an answer to the question: ‘’Based on what criteria would you select your future employer and what do you expect from your manager?”
 The teams consisted of students with a mixed educational background.
 They had two hours to work, to negotiate, to design and to prepare themselves to present their best ideas to the jury.

-The jury consisted of board members, Jos Habets, Dick Leek and Loek van Seeters.
-There was one group unanimously chosen as the winner.
+The jury unanimously chosen as the winner.
 Of course they were rewarded by the jury with a special prize.

 During the cocktail hour at the end of the day, it turned out that the students were already ‘professional’ networkers and that they’ve learned a lot about each other and about DAF.
 We would like to thank the input of all the students and wish them good luck with their studies.
 Hopefully, we can welcome them as new colleagues in the near future!